imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 ### s_fg_xxx
 you may modify the tts:color attribute

+Foreground colours must be specified in `#xxxxxx` notation using only 6 digits from upper case hex set `0123456789ABCDEF`

 ### s_outlinexxx
-you may modify the tts:textOutline attribute
+you may modify the tts:textOutline attribute's color value.

+Colours in tts:textOutline must be specified in `#xxxxxx` notation using 6 digits from upper case hex set `0123456789ABCDEF`

 ### s_dropxxx
+you may modify the tts:textOutline attribute's color value.

+Colours in tts:textOutline must be specified in `#xxxxxx` notation using only 6 digits from upper case hex set `0123456789ABCDEF`

+### ps_bg_boxedxxx
+you may modify the tts:backgroundColor attribute

+as this is a solid box, colours must be specified in `#xxxxxx` notation using only 6 digits from upper case hex set `0123456789ABCDEF`

+### ps_bg_ghostboxedxxx
-you may modify the tts:textOutline attribute
+you may modify the tts:backgroundColor attribute

+as this is a transparent box, colours must be specified in `#xxxxxxxx` notation using 8 digits from upper case hex set `0123456789ABCDEF`

+## general

-Any styles not mentioned below are fixed, and may not be modified.
+Any styles not mentioned above are fixed, and may not be modified.

 All styles must contain only the attributes as above. (i.e. only the attribute value may be changed)